Should I soak wood before smoking

 Should I Soak Wood Before Smoking?
 The Truth

 After years of smoking, I say: don’t soak your wood.
 Wet wood creates steam, not smoke.
-Steam cools your smoker, making it hard to keep a steady temperature.
-It also gives bitter flavors.
-A test by AmazingRibs.com showed soaked wood absorbs only 3-6% water, mostly on the surface.
-This means soaking doesn’t help much.
+Steam cools your smoker, making it hard to keep a steady temperature, and it gives bitter flavors.
+As the stat above shows, soaked wood only absorbs 3-6% water, mostly on the surface — soaking doesn’t do nearly as much as people assume.
 Dry wood burns cleaner and faster, giving you that perfect thin blue smoke.
-If you want slower smoke, use bigger chunks, not wet ones.
+If you want slower-burning wood, use bigger chunks instead of wet ones.

 When Might Soaking Work?